Akureyri (Iceland) | Hella (Iceland) | Husafell (Iceland) | Reykjavik (Iceland)

 Settle in and scan the scenery from the convenience of a private vehicle.

 Continue west through the rugged landscapes of Borgarnes, where jagged peaks rise from the sea.
-After lunch in Husafell, board a massive 8-wheel glacier truck to ascend the slopes of Langjokull, then venture into the glacier itself, walking through illuminated, man-made tunnels carved deep into the blue heart of the ice cap.
+In Husafell, board a massive 8-wheel glacier truck to ascend the slopes of Langjokull, then venture into the glacier itself, walking through illuminated, man-made tunnels carved deep into the blue heart of the ice cap.
 Feel the ancient chill of the ice as a glaciologist explains the science of ice cores and the impact of climate change on this fragile environment.
-Settle into your hotel in Husafell, surrounded by the silence of the highlands.
+In the evening, settle into your hotel, surrounded by the silence of the highlands.

 Settle in and scan the scenery from the convenience of a private vehicle.